-Cisco has re-released a security advisory and an Engineering Special release to address the Cisco Unified IP Phones local kernel system call input validation vulnerability.
+Cisco has re-released a security advisory and software updates to address the Cisco Unified IP Phones local kernel system call input validation vulnerability.

 Cisco Unified IP Phones 7900 Series versions 9.3(1)SR1 and prior contain an arbitrary code execution vulnerability that could allow a local attacker to execute code or modify arbitrary memory with elevated privileges.